donsino/donsino-academy/README.md

 # CREATING A BASIC SITE
-I create these website for the purpose of gaining practical coding skill
+I created these website for the purpose of gaining practical coding skill